Hamza2702/AudioPlayer/README.md

 Currently, using AudioPlayer, you can -
 - Search for artists
-- Record with your default input device and create a wav file
+- Check for a song with your default mic input and identify that song
-- Identify what song is playing in your latest recording

 To do -
 - Polish design